hack4impact-upenn/project-descriptions/core-scholars.md

 client:
     - name: CORE Scholars
       description: >
         College Opportunity Resources for Education (CORE) is dedicated to uniting communities around the goal of ensuring that postsecondary education is affordable and accessible for all.
 CORE Scholars is the first scholarship of its kind to focus specifically on high school seniors –whether from the public, private, charter, or parochial systems living below the poverty line for an Individual Development Account (IDA) savings program.
-Over the past nine years, CORE has awarded over 25,669 Philadelphia students a total of more than $30 million dollars.
+Over the past nine years, CORE has awarded over 25,669 Philadelphia students a total of more than 30 million dollars.
       website_url: https://corescholars.org

 project:
     problem: >
         CORE understands the value of education in the lives of families living at the poverty level.
 We want to ensure every high school student in America has an opportunity to attend college—today and for years to come.
 Reaching Independence by Saving for Education (RISE) is part of a national effort to work with individuals to teach financial literacy in order to achieve personal goals.
-RISE is a need-based savings program, which offers students up to $4,000 in scholarship money after saving $500 of income.
+RISE is a need-based savings program, which offers students up to four thousand dollars in scholarship money after saving five hundred dollars of income.
 RISE participants also received invaluable financial literacy training throughout the duration of their six-month savings commitment.
-Hack4Impact created an application to help students manage the process of saving $500 and completing the necessary financial literacy modules.
+Hack4Impact created an application to help students manage the process of saving five hundred dollars and completing the necessary financial literacy modules.

     features:
         - Profile - Student registers and fills out extensive profile that can be updated over time